What is Program & Software

 • Instagram

-What is program and some General Terms
+• What is a program and how it works

 Programs are generally categorized into three parts: